 - Quick and Easy: Ready in just 35 minutes for a restaurant-quality meal at home.

-- Shrimp: The star ingredient, offering a sweet and tender base for the bold flavors.
+- Shrimp: The star ingredient, offering a sweet and tender base perfect for soaking up all those flavors.

-- Fish Sauce: Adds umami and depth to the marinade.
+- Fish Sauce: Adds that umami depth to your marinade.
+Don’t skip it.

-- Garlic and Ginger: Classic aromatics that elevate the flavor profile.
+- Garlic + Ginger: Classic aromatics that make everything smell and taste amazing.

 Step One: Marinate the peeled and deveined shrimp in fish sauce for 15-20 minutes.
 Set aside.